beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 - We need to set up a "design" along with a "communication" section.
 In this first draft, it appears like it's of minor importance.
 I think this is a critical point and should draw more interest/attention.

 - We should define how contributions would be assessed: how do we ensure diversity & quality (2 separate subjects).
-It also means we need to work on the submission process: a chapter synopsis with a brief introduction? submission by batch? continuous?
+It also means we need to work on the submission process: a chapter synopsis with a brief introduction?
+Submission by batch?
+Continuous?

-- We need to work on the CoC&W: define a baseline and add particular point for this book if any is needed
+- We need to work on the CoC&W: define a baseline and add particular points for this book.

 - We need to assess how much a chapter would cost to a person writing it.
 We need to find an average and fair amount we can give to each author (but we might face credit limitations).
-I'm writing authors here but other contributors could be involved (e.g. a designer for a logo, front/back pages, etc)
+I'm writing authors here but other contributors could be involved (e.g. a designer for a logo, front/back pages, etc.)
 We should define this quickly, I don't want anyone to feel a particular aspect of contribution not acknowledged as it should.

 - We need to define how the contributions should be made, so far I'm considering asciidoc and markdown (with a personal preference over the latter).